Santa Barbara Earth Day Festival 2016

 Saturday, April 16, 11am-7pm and Sunday April 17 11am-6pm

 Presented by the Community Environmental Council

-See www.sbearthday.org for more information on the Festival, see below for our video on getting there car free.
+See www.sbearthday.org for more information on the Festival.

 How to Get to Santa Barbara Earth Day #CarFree

 How to Come Car Free

 See below for an interactive Google Map.
 Click on the menu icon at the top left corner to view the location of Santa Barbara Earth Day Festival 2016 (Alameda Park, outlined in green), MTD transit center, Amtrak Train Station, and the Downtown Shuttle!